How to Avoid Cold and Flu Outbreaks in the Office: 6 Essential Practices

 Quick Tip: Remember to clean your keyboard, desktop, chair arms, and mobile phone daily during flu season with a wipe that also disinfects.

-Rule #2: Wash Your Hands Often
+Practice #2: Wash Your Hands Often

 This is your first line of defense because your hands touch your T-Zone (eyes, nose and mouth) hundreds of times each day.
 Touch-free soap, paper towels, and sanitizer dispensers in the restroom, breakroom, and throughout the office reduce the chance of spreading germs.